Skip Navigation

 Workers' Rights

-Educators and all public-service employees deserve to negotiate over pay, benefits, and working conditions, but they lack a federal law that would guarantee that right.
+Educators and all public-service employees deserve the right to negotiate over pay, benefits, and working conditions.
+Currently, they lack a federal law that would guarantee these protections.

 NEA Members rally Red For Ed at the RA